 While “best” is a relatively loose term, there are some Medigap plans that just stand out.
 Some of these plans have been well rated by seniors for years.
 Most people on Original Medicare will have one the 3 I’m about to reveal to you, right now.

-Plan F, The Most Popular Medigap Plan
+Plan F, The Top Of The Line Medigap Plan

 Why?

 Younger Medicare beneficiaries will not be allowed into the plan any longer.
 Younger people are historically “healthier” which helps keep expenses lower for the insurance company.
+Lower expenses to them means lower rate increases for those policyholders in the specific plan.

 The G Plan…Best Alternative for Medicare Supplemental Coverage?

 Plan G has become much more popular in recent years.
+A Medicare Supplement review of the top plans would be incomplete without this one.

 Since Medicare announced that Plan F would be unavailable to those turning 65 as of 1/1/2020, most reputable agents have seen its value.